sandeep-sm/sandeep-sm.github.io/_pages/about.md

 I graduated with a Master's (Honors) and Bachelor's in Tech. from the Department of Electronics and Electrical Communication Engineering, Indian Institute of Technology Kharagpur.
 I specialize in Visual Image Processing and Embedded systems.
 I also did my minor in Computer Science and Engineering at the same place.

 Apart from working on research projects in college, I have also worked independently and published a paper -- [RecSal : Deep Recursive Supervision for
 Visual Saliency Prediction](https://www.bmvc2020-conference.com/assets/papers/0539.pdf) in [BMVC](https://www.bmvc2020-conference.com/) 2020.
-I have had the opportunity to pursue research in deep learning even during my industrial experience and now I wish to pursue a Ph.D in Computer Science to further my education.
+My research journey continued during my industrial experience in Samsung and now I wish to pursue a Ph.D in Computer Science to further my education.

 Research Interests
 ==================